Currently viewing: Directors' report

 Ceramic Industries (Pty) Ltd ("Ceramic")

-The 21% strategic investment in its largest supplier of tiles, sanitaryware and baths once again delivered tactical advantages in supporting the Group’s growth programme serving to enable consistent supply of local high quality, affordable products.
-This business contributed R81 million (2016: R83 million) to Group profit for the full year.
+With effect from 2 October 2017, the Group holds a 95,47% stake in Ceramic, its largest supplier of tiles, sanitaryware and baths.
+Ceramic delivers tactical advantages in supporting the Group's growth programme serving to enable consistent supply of local high quality, affordable products.
+This business contributed R345 million (2017: R81 million) to Group profit for the full year.

-Further detail pertaining to the Acquisition is included in note 37.
+Further detail pertaining to the acquisition of the controlling stake in Ceramic ("the acquisition") is included in note 35.

-The Group holds an effective 46% strategic stake in this business (prior to the Acquisition noted above), a national manufacturer of grout, adhesive and related products.
+The Group holds an effective 71,54% strategic stake in this business (following the acquisition noted above), a national manufacturer of grout, adhesive and related products.
 Wide-ranging enhanced business processes and systems were implemented in the operation over the past year, delivering improved results.
-The business reported growth for the period, contributing R13,5 million (2016: R12 million) to Group profit for the full year.
+The business reported growth for the period, contributing R39 million (2017: R13,5 million) to Group profit for the full year.

-The responsibilities of the Group’s directors are detailed in this report.
+The responsibilities of the Group's directors are detailed in the Directors' approval.

 Property, plant and equipment

-The estimated current market value of the property portfolio increased to R2,6 billion (2016: R2,4 billion).
-Capital expenditure of R232 million (2016: R284 million) was incurred on new and refurbished properties.
+The estimated current market value of the property portfolio increased to R3,7 billion (2017: R2,6 billion).
+Capital expenditure of R355 million (2017: R232 million) was incurred on new and refurbished properties.

 Cash and cash equivalents